 - Prestigious graduate programs in medicine, public health research, dentistry, law, philosophy, political science, English and many other fields

-- Teaching in public schools; leading arts, social science, and science and mathematics departments; conducting education assessment research; and taking their students on field trips to China
+- Teaching in public schools; leading arts, social science, and science and mathematics departments; conducting education assessment research

 - Teaching and researching in universities; advancing scholarship in their fields